gareth78/TRTPlanner/README.md

 - react‑router for navigation
 - react‑icons for UI icons
 - Firebase anonymous authentication for schedule syncing, with optional email/password accounts
+- Firestore data is stored under each user's UID so schedules remain private

 ## Features